 This screwdriver set from GearWrench checks the boxes in terms of materials and design.
 The shafts are polished alloy, making them easy to clean and unlikely to rust.

 The tips themselves are black oxide to make them durable and long-lasting.
 Also, the grips feature a tri-lobe design that is ergonomic, while the material resists oil.
 Some of the screwdrivers even feature hex bases on the shaft for slipping a wrench over to improve torque.

-Bottom line: With as many screws and fastener types as there are on the market, a comprehensive kit like this one from Tekton can be a necessity.
-This screwdriver set features 135 pieces, including several Philips, slotted, Torx, star, tamper-proof, and hex bits, as well as nut drivers and specialty bits like Pentalobe and Pozidriv.
+Bottom line: With as many screws and fastener types as there are on the market, a comprehensive kit like this one from Tekton can be necessary.
+This screwdriver set features 135 pieces, including several Phillips, slotted, Torx, star, tamper-proof, and hex bits, as well as nut drivers and specialty bits like Pentalobe and Pozidriv.

 The screwdriver that comes with this set ratchets, allowing the user to choose between tightening, loosening, or locking the shaft in place.
 It also has in-handle storage, though there aren’t any bit holders inside, though it does come with a carrying case and an affordable price tag.

 A nice addition to round out the packed feature set is a set of precision bits and a precision screwdriver to fix electronics and other small items, like glasses.

 - Good for electronics and DIY use